What is the 'go' with exercise-induced...Sausage Fingers

-If you try these tips, and you still find that you have a problem with your hands + fingers swelling, it would pay to consult with your Naturopath and/or Medical Herbalist.
+If you try these tips, and you still find that you have a problem with sausage fingers and/or sausage hands, it would pay to consult with your Naturopath and/or Medical Herbalist.

 We can advise you on the different ways that you can increase the function of your lymphatic system.